 - You can minimize the appearance of dark circles under your eyes with tea bags.

 - An easy way to create a homemade body scrub is by using coffee grounds from your morning coffee.

 - Honey is a great natural beauty ingredient and can be mixed with other ingredients to create the best at-home wax within minutes.

-Now that you’re familiar with my DIY beauty hacks, it’s important that you understand the value of making time for them.
+Now that you’re familiar with beauty hacks, it’s important that you understand the value of making time for them.

 On my planner, I note my weekly goals and they include a self-care routine as well.
 From daily facial cleansing to taking my vitamins, it’s important for me to throw those on my list.

 Just as I want to hit my goals for the week, it helps to add self-care as well.
 This way, I’m not wearing myself thin as I care for my family and work on projects throughout the week.